Segments

 PV installs on single-family + multifamily buildings.

 Solar PV-system installs on residential-occupancy buildings — single-family rooftop PV, residential battery-storage pairings, and multifamily R-2 PV installs (the installer-class definitional axis: residential-PV-licensed crews work both single-family and small-multifamily).
-Split out of residential_mep + residential_alteration on classifier reclassification; cohorts are overlap-free, so a permit reclassified here is decremented from its prior cohort at the source metro on the same regen.
+Split out of Residential MEP + Residential Alteration on classifier reclassification; segments are overlap-free, so a permit reclassified here is decremented from its prior segment at the source metro on the same regen.

 Browse in New York City